 Here is a simple definition of latency: the length of time needed for information sent between computers to reach its intended destination.
 Data sent via the internet is bundled into clusters called “packets.”
 The greater the amount of time that lapses as packets travel between sender and receiver—computer to computer, server to computer, etc.—the more likely data in the packet will degrade and be lost.
 This is why insufficient latency can cause online gameplay to become glitchy.
 Latency—a.k.a. “ping rate”—is measured in milliseconds (ms); the lower the latency value, the better an online gaming experience.

 This is something of a trick question.
-As we mentioned, bandwidth and the speed of your connection certainly matter, but players needs a minimum latency number, too, to enjoy smooth online gameplay.
+As we mentioned, bandwidth and the speed of your connection certainly matter, but players need a minimum latency number, too, to enjoy smooth online gameplay.

 Considering these two factors together, most online gaming requires a minimum bandwidth of 3 Mbps (megabits per second) and a minimum latency of 150 ms. Keep in mind, though, that these are minimums and might not allow for a completely glitch-free experience.